Don’t you wonder how counselors guide their clients efficiently with facial reading? Let’s discuss about it.

 In case you still can’t comprehend how facial reading ties up with counseling, let’s talk about three Es: emotions, expressions, and eyes.

 It was Charles Darwin who first theorized that the emotions showing up on one human being’s face could also appear on others’ mugs, regardless of gender, culture, or race.
 Many became interested in the facial analysis topic, to the extent that dozens of independent researchers conducted their investigations over the years.
 Their goal was to determine whether there’s the fact in the evolutionist’s idea or not.

 Fascinatingly enough, the conclusions they drew were alike.
 1) The face can create seven kinds of emotions, such as happiness, sadness, anger, fear, shock, disgust, and disdain.
 2) You don’t need to see someone else’s face to learn them because your facial muscles already know since birth.

-Micro-Expression Speaks Volumes
+Facial Micro-Expression Speaks Volumes

 There is confusion surrounding micro-expression since it’s a relatively new term for a lot of people.
-What most are aware of is the macro-expression – the apparent transformation of the facial expressions.
-It usually takes several seconds for a smile to turn into a frown, or a contempt to become a surprise so that anyone can notice it.
+What most are aware of is the macro-expression – the apparent transformation of facial expressions.
+It usually takes several seconds for a smile to turn into a frown, or contempt to become a surprise so that anyone can notice it.
 Nonetheless, that doesn’t entail that various emotions can’t pass through someone’s face and be seen by the naked eye, which is the case of micro-expressions.

 How psychologists describe the latter is that a single emotion only remains on the face for 0.03 seconds before it changes to different emotions.
 That’s faster than a snap of your fingers; that’s why it’s likely that folks are unable to detect it as it happens.
 Despite that, a counselor pays attention to the fleeting expressions as they show every concealed feeling of the client.